barmaleii77-hub/PneumoStabSim-Professional/docs/RENOVATION_MASTER_PLAN.md

 - Packaging scripts exist in `tools/` but rely on older PyInstaller versions.
 - No automated release pipeline; manual packaging documented in `QUICK_DEPLOY.md`.
+- Phase 4 roadmap now establishes packaging milestones, dependency checkpoints, and smoke-test responsibilities for release candidates in the updated Phase 4 plan.

 **Action Plan**